philipphager/disclosure-android-app/README.md

 Privacy Disclaimer
 ------------------
 **The Disclosure app operates completely on the device.
 No detected libraries or any other data is synced or tracked online.
-Every thing is local and can be completely deleted.**
+Everything is local and can be completely deleted.**

 License